MicrosoftDocs/architecture-center/docs/security/governance.md

 and avoid technical conflicts, assign network resource responsibilities to a single central networking organization.
 These resources should include virtual networks, subnets, Network Security Groups (NSG), and the virtual machines hosting virtual network appliances.
-See REF - Centralize Network Management And Security for more details
+See [Centralize Network Management And Security](/azure/architecture/security/network-security-and-containment.md#centralize-network-management-and-security).

 **Resource Role Permissions** – Segments with autonomous DevOps teams will manage the resources associated with each application.
 The actual roles and